Course Descriptions IME

 MEE341 Kinematics Machines [3‑0, 3 cr.]
 This course covers kinematics of mechanical devices, displacement, velocity and acceleration of linkages, cams and gear trains, and an introduction to synthesis, design, and computer problems.
 Prerequisites: MEE241 Dynamics and MEE351 Computer Aided Design.

 MEE351 Computer Aided Design [2-2, 3 cr.]
-This course covers the numerical design chain encompassing conceptual design techniques & methodologies, design specifications, mechanical components design, mechanical assembly, product assembly & mechanisms, basic design analysis, knowledge management, and reverse engineering.
-Students are required to use advanced CAD/CAM software such as CATIA V5.
-Prerequisites: MEE211 Engineering Graphics.
+This course covers the numerical design chain encompassing conceptual design techniques & methodologies, sketching, geometrical modeling, design specifications and product assembly.
+Course includes projects tailored towards using CAD software for designing mechanical engineering products.
+Pre-requisites: MEE211 Engineering Graphics.

 MEE390 Instrumentation and Measurements [1-3, 2cr.]
 This course covers data acquisition, design of experiments, and laboratory safety, selection of instruments for experiments, informal and formal report writing, statistics of large samples applied to fixed and dynamic response of instruments, and the use of instrumentation software.
 Prerequisite: ELE305 Introduction to Electrical Engineering, GNE331 Probability ans Statistics.